odys-z/antson/README.md

 # What's Antson

 Antson is **AN**other **T**ool for j**SON** (de)serializing objects in typed
-language such as java or c# to / from json.
+language such as Java or Python3 to / from json.

 A java object of type